arduino/docs-content/content/arduino-cloud/02.hardware/02.wifi/wifi.md

 ***Please note: ESP32 & ESP8266 based boards does not have a crypto chip, and the configuration will be instant.
 Instead, you will receive a `Device ID` and `Secret Key`, that you can either download as a PDF or manually save.
 This will be needed. later on, so make sure to save the information.***

-Your board is now configured and ready to be used in the Arduino IoT Cloud.
+Your board is now configured and ready to be used in the Arduino Cloud.

 To get started, check out the official [Getting Started (Arduino / C++)](/arduino-cloud/guides/arduino-c) guide.
 This will guide you to successfully send data between your board and Arduino Cloud.